rl-institut/oemof-B3/docs/model_pipeline.rst

 :file:`Examples` contains pre-fabricated datapackages that can readily be optimized.
 The directory :file:`scenarios` contains :file:`.yml`-files defining individual scenarios.
 Raw data is not part of the repo and has to be provided in :file:`raw`.
-Intermediate and final results as well as the logfiles will be saved in :file:`results`.
+Intermediate and final results as well as the corresponding logfiles are saved in :file:`results`.

 .. code-block::